conda/conda/docs/source/user-guide/tasks/build-packages/variants.rst

 Compiler versions
 -----------------

-Most of the time, the newest compilers are the best compilers.
-There are some special instances where you'll need to use older compilers, though.
+Usually the newest compilers are the best compilers, but in some special cases you'll need to use older compilers.

 For example, NVIDIA's CUDA libraries only support compilers that they have rigorously tested.
-Often, the latest gcc compiler is not supported for use with CUDA.
+Often the latest gcc compiler is not supported for use with CUDA.
 If your recipe needs to use CUDA, you'll need to use an older version of GCC.

 There are special keys associated with the compilers.
-These are just the compiler key, plus ``_version``.
+The key name of each special key is the compiler key name plus ``_version``.

 For example, if your compiler key is ``c_compiler``, the version key associated with it is ``c_compiler_version``.
-If you had a recipe for, say, Tensorflow with GPU support, you would put a conda_build_config.yaml file alongside meta.yaml, with contents like:
+If you have a recipe for Tensorflow with GPU support, put a conda_build_config.yaml file alongside meta.yaml, with contents
+like:

 .. code-block:: yaml